bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 The install job does the static setup for one fuel grid:

-1. Copies the staged raster to the versioned fuel raster location.
+1. Copies the staged raster to the versioned fuel raster location, or reuses an existing versioned raster with the same content hash.
 2. Inserts one `fuel_type_raster` row.
 3. Generates the fuel-masked classified TPI raster.
 4. Populates static advisory data for that raster: